Distances are calculated in a straight line and may not reflect actual travel distance.

 2 bedroom cottage

-large pool house
+swimming pool and pool house

-pasture and woodland
+beautiful grounds and light woodland

 Contact branch for relevant Energy Performance Certificate